BrunoPinos/FormationDataAnalyst/README.md

 # Learning-OCR
 In this repository I publish some projects done during my studies at OCR.

-So I'll just write down here the skills I acquired through these projects.
+So I just wrote down here the skills I acquired through these projects.

 ### PROJECTS 1 & 2 are mainly here to give an introduction to the job and to learn to communicate as a Data Analyst.